Real estate scams to watch out for

-Over the years, we’ve seen just about everything from happy crying at closing to foreclosure scam artists.
-Below are a few stories from clients to help you see why working with an experienced real estate agent is key especially in today’s world.
+Over the years, we’ve seen just about everything from land scams to foreclosure scam artists.
+Below are a few stories from clients to help you see why working with an experienced real estate company is key to selling your home as-is, especially in today’s world.
 Some of these folks are people we helped work with directly, others we found about through our own research or colleagues.

 Wholesaler equity theft